spu-bigdataanalytics-211/assignment-1/README.md

 - exploratory data analysis
 - parallel programming

 For parallel programming, you have two tasks.
-We will download random images from [Unsplash](https://unsplash.com/), and create thumbnail images.

-1. Download images from internet
+1. Download images from internet from [Unsplash](https://unsplash.com/)
-2. Resize the images you download to thumbnails.
+2. Apply some image processing operations to the images.

 For comparison, we already implemented the serial process for both of these tasks.
 Once the notebook runs, we will be measuring processing time of the cell.